 Attend Mediation

 Attending mediation is one of the top ways to work through the terms of your divorce settlement.
-Mediation may be your best opportunity to avoid having these decisions taken away from you.
+Mediation may be your best opportunity to avoid having these decisions made for you.

 When a mediator hears your case, the mediator will offer helpful suggestions and recommendations for resolving your disputes.
 Agreements reached through mediation need to be finalized by the judge to be valid.